Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 ## Note on white matter hypeintensities in `in vivo` FLAIR images
 If, you want to run the WMH for `in vivo` flair data then run the following command.
 Make sure that the image is skull-stripped and normalized/standardized.
 It takes around 1 minute to get the WMH segmentations in the `in vivo` FALIR image.

+# Convert Docker to Singularity
+I converted the Docker image to Singularity and it should run on a GPU.
+Everything remains the same.

+Pull the latest `sif` or `simg` from here: .
+If you pull the `sif` file then convert it to `simg` as follows:
+`singularity build --sandbox exvivo_dl_segn_tool.simg exvivo_dl_segn_tool.sif` (This will take some time, get a coffee!)

+`singularity exec --nv --bind /data/username/:/data/exvivo exvivo_dl_segn_tool.simg /bin/bash -c "/src/commands_nnunet_inference.sh exvivo_t2w"`

+### How did I buid the Singulairty container?